This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 In other cases, when babies survive an incident after a physician misuses birth-assisting, they have a higher rate of developing cerebral palsy.
 Cerebral palsy typically occurs when an infant develops brain damage.

 When physicians use birth-assisting tools, such as forceps and vacuum extraction tools, there is a risk of numerous injuries if these tools are not used correctly.
-Signs of improper birthing tools usage include:
+Signs of improper usage of birth-assisting tools include:

 - Misshapen infant head (this can also happen naturally during the birthing process)